Evesy/chef_teamspeak3/README.md

 chef_teamspeak3 Cookbook
 ========================

-A very rudimentry cookbook to provides a basic Teamspeak3 server install for Fedora/RHEL/CentOS distros (Currently only supports x86 platforms).
+A very rudimentry cookbook to provides a basic Teamspeak3 server install for Fedora/RHEL/CentOS distros (64 bit only atm).

 Requirements
 ------------